hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 NB: even as I write this, new standards are being developed, published, and discussed meaning there are several ways of dividing up the quality in use and product quality attributes.
 On this page, I have provided a simplified summary of some of the main quality attributes, plus notes from the research data.
 You can of course go to buy the new standard, [ISO 25019](https://www.iso.org/standard/78177.html) which has different definitions.
-Or use this summary from TMAP of the previous version ISO 25010 with their additional definitions have added for AI and sustainability [Summary of ISO 20510 from TMAP with links to additional attributes](https://www.tmap.net/wiki/quality-characteristics).
+Or use this summary from TMAP of the previous version ISO 25010 with their additional definitions for AI and sustainability [Summary of ISO 20510 from TMAP with links to additional attributes](https://www.tmap.net/wiki/quality-characteristics).

 ## Our Academic Papers